Adelaide

 Adelaide Trains

-Opened starting in 1856, the Adelaide Trains network consists of six regional rail lines grouped into four trunk lines.
+Opened starting in 1856, the Adelaide Trains network consists of seven regional rail lines grouped into four trunk lines.

 Belair Line